Understanding Broadcom's Unusual Options Activity | Benzinga

 Understanding Broadcom's Unusual Options Activity

-Shares of Broadcom (NASDAQ:AVGO) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $485.96.
+On Monday, shares of Broadcom (NASDAQ:AVGO) saw unusual options activity.
+After the option alert, the stock price moved down to $484.16.

 - Sentiment: BULLISH